Title

 Nurse Tank Hose

 The nurse tank hose should be inspected daily.
-It must be maintained in a safe condition since it transfers anhydrous ammonia under high pressure from the nurse tank to the applicator tool bar.
-Although the hose is protected by an excess flow valve in the liquid withdrawal valve on the nurse tank, the hose must be in good condition to prevent an uncontrolled release (Table 3, Nurse Tank Hose Safety Checklist).
+It must be maintained in a safe condition because it transfers anhydrous ammonia under high pressure from the nurse tank to the applicator tool bar.
+Although the hose is protected by an excess flow valve in the liquid withdrawal valve on the nurse tank, the hose must be in good condition to prevent an uncontrolled release.

 The nurse tank hose must be made of approved materials and braiding, such as rayon, rylon/Kevlar or stainless steel.
-A hose made with rayon braiding is good for two years from date of manufacture while a hose with nylon/Kevlar is good for four years from date of manufacture and stainless steel is good for six years from date of manufacture (Figure 3).
+A hose made with rayon braiding is good for two years from the date of manufacture while a hose with nylon/Kevlar is good for four years from the date of manufacture and stainless steel is good for six years from the date of manufacture.

 The nurse tank hose always should be “parked” or attached to the Acme “parking” fitting on the nurse tank when not in use during the season.
 Do not drape a hose over any edge that allows the hose to become flat.
 During the off-season, the hose should be stored in a vertical position, hanging from the shoulder of a coupling in a cool, dry location.